Caitlyn Macnab

-Caitlyn Tate Macnab (born 18 February 2002) is a South African amateur golfer.
+Caitlyn Tate Macnab (born 18 February 2002) is a South African professional golfer who plays on the Ladies European Tour.
 She won the 2021 Jabra Ladies Open on the Sunshine Ladies Tour.

 Early life and amateur career

 Macnab was born in Johannesburg.
 She is attached to Serengeti Golf Estate, and played in her first tournament on her first 4th birthday.

 After finishing runner-up in 2018, Macnab won the 2019 South African Girls Championship, and won the South African Women's Amateur back-to-back in 2020 and 2021, defending her title by beating Megan Streicher 11 & 9 in the 36-hole match play.
 She ranked the number one amateur in South Africa.

 In 2021, she tied for 16th at the Investec South African Women's Open, a Ladies European Tour event, after winning the Jabra Ladies Open and finishing runner-up at the SuperSport Ladies Challenge on the Sunshine Ladies Tour.
 Macnab became the first amateur winner on the South African women's professional golf circuit since major winner Ashleigh Buhai in 2007.